choiss7/anythingllm-embed/README.md

 `yarn build` will compile and minify your build of the script.
 You can then host and link your built script wherever you like.

+## Installing Yarn on Windows

+To install Yarn on Windows, follow these steps:

+1. **Install Node.js**: Yarn requires Node.js.
+Download and install it from the [official Node.js website](https://nodejs.org/).

+2. **Install Yarn**: Once Node.js is installed, you can install Yarn using the following command in your command prompt or PowerShell:
+    ```sh
+    npm install --global yarn
+    ```

+3. **Verify Installation**: After installation, verify that Yarn is installed correctly by running:
+    ```sh
+    yarn --version
+    ```

 ## Integrations & Embed Types

 ### `<script>` tag HTML embed